taxfyle/bristol-stackdriver/README.md

 Bristol allows you to customize your severities.
 The Stackdriver target needs to know how to map them to Stackdriver-specific severities.

-You are not required to use/map them all, but those who are not mapped will be logged as `DEFAULT`.
+You are not required to use/map them all, but those which are not mapped will be logged as `DEFAULT`.

 ```js
 logger.setSeverities(['panic', 'ohno', 'hmm', 'cool', 'whatever'])